gieitlaldywithamy/tryit-countries/README.md

 Bug: User can load page with a value that is not constrained to PAGINATION_PAGE_SIZE_OPTIONS

+To Find Out: can I update URLSearchParams WITHIN an atom? must be able to

+How am I able to use jotai values without a provider?

+Showing 201-300 of 250 countries is confusing

 - [] Add next/previous page navigation with 10 results displayed by page and add page number to url
 - [] Display current page number and total pages
 - [] Add select to change entries-per-page: allowing [10, 20, 50, 100]